-Students must have successfully completed a minimum of two years ( $\bigstar$ 60) in an academic program and otherwise meet the requirements for admission to the academic honors program.
-(See §15.2.2 General and Specific Admission Requirements [above].)
+Students must have successfully completed a minimum of two years (\bigstar 60) in an academic program and otherwise meet the requirements for admission to the academic honors program.
+(See §16.2.2 General and Specific Admission Requirements [above].)

-Admissions Chart 3 Specific Admission Requirements to BA Honors Programs
+Admissions Chart 6 Specific Admission Requirements to BA Honors Programs

 Honors Program AGPA Requirements Other Anthropology A minimum AGPA of 3.0 with an average of 3.3 or better in Anthropology courses Entrance to Honors in Anthropology will ordinarily take place at the end of the first year of university study.
 Students planning to apply for admission should consult the department Honors advisor for first-year course selection which should include ANTHR 101.
-Visual Culture in Art History courses. place at the end of the first year of University the Department at an earlier or later stage de planning to apply for admission should consu first-year course selection which should inclu Entrance to Honors in History of Art, Design, and Visual Culture will ordinarily take place at the end of the first year of University study.
+History of Art, Design, and Visual Culture A minimum AGPA of 3.0 with an average of 3.3 or better in Art History courses.
+Entrance to Honors in History of Art, Design, and Visual Culture will ordinarily take place at the end of the first year of University study.
 Entrance may be granted by the Department at an earlier or later stage depending on circumstances.
 Students planning to apply for admission should consult the Department Honors advisor for first-year course selection which should include ART H 101/102, and a Language other than English (normally French, German, or Italian).
 Classical Languages or Classical Studies A minimum AGPA of 3.0 with an average of 3.3 or better in Classics and Latin and Greek courses.
 Entrance to Honors in Classical Languages or Classical Studies ordinarily takes place at the end of the first year of university study.
 Students planning to apply for admission should consult the Department Honors advisor for first-year course selection which should include LATIN 101/102 and GREEK 101/102.
 Comparative Literature A minimum AGPA of 3.0 with an average of 3.3 or better in Comparative Literature courses.
 Entrance to Honors in Comparative Literature will ordinarily take place at the end of the first year of university study.
 Students planning to apply for admission should consult the Program Honors advisor for first-year course selection which should include C LIT 100 and a Language other than English.
 Creative Writing (Department of English and Film Studies) A minimum AGPA of 3.3 with a minimum average of 3.3 or better in all Creative Writing courses completed.
 Entrance to a Combined Honors in Creative Writing ordinarily takes place at the end of the second year of university study, with the completion of at least one of WRITE 294, 295, or 298.
 Note: The submission of a portfolio is required prior to registration in all Creative Writing courses, except WRITE 298, 397, 398 and 498.
 Drama A minimum AGPA of 3.0 with an average of 3.3 or better in Drama courses.
-Entrance to Honors ordinarily takes place at the end of the second year of university study.
-Students planning to apply for admission to the Honors program should consult §15.2.2 for common admission requirements for the Honors program.
-The Department Honors advisor should also be consulted for first-year course selection which should include DRAMA 103 and 150, and for second-year course selection, which should include DRAMA 208, 209, 257 and 279.
-Chinese, or Japanese or East Asian Studies (Department of East Asian Studies) A minimum AGPA of 3.0 is required for all routes.
-Honors in Chinese also requires an average of 3.3 or better in all Chinese courses.
-Honors in Japanese requires an average of 3.3 or better in all Japanese courses and Honors in East Asian Studies requires an average of 3.3 or better in all East Asian Studies and approved cross-listed courses.
-Entrance to Honors in Chinese or Japanese or Combined Honors in East Asian Studies will ordinarily take place at the end of the first year of university study.
-Students planning to apply for admission to the Honors program should consult the Department Honors advisor for first-year course selection.
-Economics A minimum AGPA of 3.0 with an average of 3.3 or better in Economics courses.
-Entrance to Honors in Economics will ordinarily take place at the end of the first year of university study.
-Entrance may be granted by the Department at an earlier or later stage depending on circumstances.
-Students planning to apply for admission to the Honors program should consult §43.6 for general program requirements and the Department Honors advisor.
-English A minimum AGPA of 3.3 with a minimum average of 3.3 or better in English courses (at least $\star$ 6).
-Application to the Honors program in English is normally made at the end of the first year, when students will have completed ★6 selected from ENGL 121, 122, 123, 124, 125, 126, WRS 101, or equivalent.
-Students applying for admission to the Honors program in English should consult §15.2.2.
-See §43.6 for Faculty regulations concerning the Honors program.
+Entrance to Honors ordinarily takes place at the end of the first or second year of university study.
+Students planning to apply for admission to the Honors program should consult §16.2.2 for common admission requirements for the Honors program.
+Normally, the students entering Honors will have taken DRAMA 103 and 150.

-Admissions Chart 3 Specific Admission Requirements to BA Honors Programs (cont'd)
+Admissions Chart 6 Specific Admission Requirements to BA Honors Programs (cont'd)